Lord-Haji/Safety-Osha/README.md

 $ node bot
 ```

-if you have an old version of `Pokemon Showdown Node Bot` and you want to update it, you can use:
+if you have an old version of `Safety Osha` and you want to update it, you can use:
 ```
 git pull https://github.com/supersoniko/Safety-Osha.git
 ```